 Studies have shown CBD to decrease pain and increase mobility in dogs with an affirmative diagnosis of OA.
 It can support dogs with discomfort from various issues as well.

 If your dog's discomfort is causing them to bark throughout the day, using CBD regularly to relieve some of that discomfort could help.
-It's important to note that pain is caused by a great number of issues, so it's important to address the underlying issue to eliminate your dog's pain and reduce barking for good.
+It's important to note that pain is caused by many issues, so it's important to address the underlying condition to eliminate your dog's pain and reduce barking for good.

 Still, CBD has helped countless dogs feel better and relieve discomfort, which may be the solution to your pooch's excessive barking.
 Results may start to show quickly, or they could take a few weeks to start showing.